zulip/zulip/docs/production/management-commands.md

 * `./manage.py help`: Lists all available management commands.
-* `./manage.py dbshell`: If you're more comfortable with raw SQL than Python, this will open a Postgres SQL shell connected to the Zulip server's database.
-Beware of changing data; editing data directly with SQL will often not behave correctly because Postgres doesn't know to flush Zulip's caches or notify browsers of changes.
+* `./manage.py dbshell`: If you're more comfortable with raw SQL than Python, this will open a PostgreSQL SQL shell connected to the Zulip server's database.
+Beware of changing data; editing data directly with SQL will often not behave correctly because PostgreSQL doesn't know to flush Zulip's caches or notify browsers of changes.
 * `./manage.py send_custom_email`: Can be used to send an email to a set of users.
 The `--help` documents how to run it from a `manage.py